Generic Name: rivaroxaban (RIV-a-ROX-a-ban)

 Xarelto is a direct factor Xa inhibitor.
 It works by blocking the formation of blood clots.

 - you are allergic to any ingredient in Xarelto

 - you have certain types of abnormal bleeding (eg, active major bleeding)

-- you have severe kidney problems, moderate to severe liver problems, or bleeding problems caused by liver disease
+- you have an artificial heart valve, severe kidney problems, moderate to severe liver problems, or bleeding problems caused by liver disease

 - you are taking abciximab, alteplase, other anticoagulants (eg, enoxaparin, heparin, warfarin), bivalirudin, boceprevir, carbamazepine, cobicistat, conivaptan, dabigatran, desirudin, enzalutamide, eptifibatide, hydantoins (eg, phenytoin), indinavir, itraconazole, ketoconazole, lopinavir, nelfinavir, phenobarbital, posaconazole, rifamycins (eg, rifampin), ritonavir, saquinavir, St. John's wort, telaprevir, tirofiban, or voriconazole